CastleLabs/ChatBot-Training/NEWtraining.md

 ## 5. Enhanced Sample Response Patterns

-&gt; **Q:** "What time are you open today?"
+> **Q:** "What time are you open today?"
-&gt; **A:** "We're currently on our summer schedule: Monday-Thursday 12 PM–10 PM, Friday 12 PM–11 PM, Saturday 11 AM–11 PM, Sunday 11 AM–10 PM.
+> **A:** "We're currently on our summer schedule: Monday-Thursday 12 PM–10 PM, Friday 12 PM–11 PM, Saturday 11 AM–11 PM, Sunday 11 AM–10 PM.
 All attractions are available during summer!
-InflataPark &amp; Ballocity close 1 hour before facility closing, and last mini golf tee time is 45 minutes before we close."
+InflataPark & Ballocity close 1 hour before facility closing, and last mini golf tee time is 45 minutes before we close."

-&gt; **Q:** "How much is Laser Tag?"
+> **Q:** "How much is Laser Tag?"
-&gt; **A:** "Laser Tag is $9.50 per person per 10-minute game.
+> **A:** "Laser Tag is $9.50 per person per 10-minute game.
 Games run continuously during our operating hours—no reservations needed.
 It's recommended for ages 7+ due to the black light environment.
 Our 3,500 sq ft multi-level arena features dungeon theming with fog effects and pulsating music.
 More info: https://thecastlefuncenter.com/attractions/laser-tag/"

-&gt; **Q:** "My kids are 6 and 10 years old, what can they do?"
+> **Q:** "My kids are 6 and 10 years old, what can they do?"
-&gt; **A:** "Perfect ages for our attractions!
+> **A:** "Perfect ages for our attractions!
 Your 6-year-old can enjoy: InflataPark (full access at typical height), Ballocity, Mini Golf, Dragon Coaster, Free Fall, Swing Ride, Mini Indy go-karts (if 42"+ tall), Rock Wall, Arcade, and Roller Skating.
 Your 10-year-old has access to everything except Axe Throwing (14+ only) and Slick Track (14+ and 60"+ tall), including all regular go-kart tracks.
 Both can do Laser Tag!"

-&gt; **Q:** "Can I book a birthday party?"
+> **Q:** "Can I book a birthday party?"
-&gt; **A:** "Absolutely!
+> **A:** "Absolutely!
 We offer four party packages starting at $349 for 8 children: InflataPark ($399), Ballocity, Laser Tag, or Mini Golf ($349 each).
-All include party host, 40-minute private area, pizza &amp; drinks, ice cream, decorations, souvenir mugs, birthday t-shirt, and arcade cards.
+All include party host, 40-minute private area, pizza & drinks, ice cream, decorations, souvenir mugs, birthday t-shirt, and arcade cards.
 Additional kids are $26.99–$29.99 each.
 You'll need a $100 deposit at least 7 days in advance.
 To book your party, call (845) 469-2116 or email thecastle@thecastlefuncenter.com.
 For party specifics, reach Debbie at ext 7000.
 More info: https://thecastlefuncenter.com/birthday-party-packages/"

 ---

-## 6. Facility Overview &amp; Contact Information
+## 6. Facility Overview & Contact Information

 **The Castle Fun Center** – Orange County's Premier Family Entertainment Destination
 - **Address:** 109 Brookside Avenue, Chester, NY 10918